 Understanding your options

-Most people who are considering an Independent Living community are looking for (1) freedom from the chores associated with owning a home, and/or (2) increased social interaction.
+Most people who are considering a retirement community are looking for (1) freedom from the chores associated with owning a home, and/or (2) increased social interaction.
 If your parents are at this stage, their decision is probably not need-driven, but preference-driven.
 They may ask for your input, but they will most likely make the final decision themselves.

 When Assisted Living is under consideration, it’s usually because there is a need for more help — and a desire to avoid a fall or other medical incident.
 Usually when Assisted Living becomes necessary, the adult children are more involved in the decision-making process.
 If you’ve started noticing that your parents are more forgetful, more unsteady on their feet, or more withdrawn, it may be time to suggest a series of “field trips” to some Assisted Living communities in your area.
 Many will offer a free lunch when you tour, so you can experience the dining options available at that location.